mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

     Stock Performance & iPhone Pre-Post Release Net Positive Percentage
 </div>

-Consumers in general become more positive after a new phone is released than they are before the release, but that jump was much smaller for iPhone 11 than for the 8 or X models.
+Consumers in general became more positive after a new phone was released than they were before the release, but that jump was much smaller for iPhone 11 than for the iPhone 8 or iPhone X models.

 {% include figure.html path="assets/img/projects/iphone_pre_post_npp.png" title="iPhone Pre-Post Release Net Positive Percentage" alt="iPhone Pre-Post Release Net Positive Percentage" class="img-fluid rounded z-depth-1" caption="iPhone Pre-Post Release Net Positive Percentage" zoomable=true %}